A few days ago, as I set out for my morning exercise, I noticed a neighbor had recently purchased a nice-looking shiny used car.

 The Democratic Party.

-With President Obama leading the way, much like countless other immigrant supporters, they were swept off their feet by grandiose promises of immigration reform in 2013.
+With President Obama leading the way, Democratic Party loyalists, much like countless immigrant supporters, were swept off their feet by grandiose promises of immigration reform in 2013.

 It didn’t matter that the political past of Obama and the Democrats was at odds with their campaign rhetoric.